Fake New Jersey Oil Well

 Consolidated Edison Pearl Street Station in 1882.

-Coal fueled Manhattan’s Pearl Street Station in 1882, the first U.S. electric power plant.
+Coal fueled Manhattan’s Pearl Street Station in 1882, the first electric powerplant in the United States.

 By 1920, Edison’s electric company had become a subsidiary of Consolidated Gas.
 With electric sales outpacing gas sales, Consolidated Gas changed its name to Consolidated Edison Company of New York in 1936 (see History of Con Edison).
 Five years later, John Weingart’s father Robert wrote the company seeking the best strategy for turning out lights to lower utility bills.